tapnair/ProjectUtilities/README.md

-# Project-Archiver
+# Project Utilities
-The archiver script will open all Fusion 360 3D data in a project and export it as STEP to a local location of your choosing.
+Utilities to manage Fusion 360 Projects

+Archive - Allows for the export of all designs as STEP, f3d or other neutral formats

+Statistics - Gives releant statistics about all files and folders in a given project

 [How to install](#How-to-install)
 [How to use](#How-to-use)